aaryan171007-cell/Blockchain-ERC-20-TOKEN/README.md

 ```

 The application will boot up immediately.
 Open your browser and navigate to http://localhost:5173.

+**Note on Network Configuration:** This smart contract is deployed on the **Sepolia Testnet**.
+Please ensure your connected browser wallet e.g., MetaMask is switched to the **Sepolia** testnet network and funded with testnet ETH before executing transactions.

 ## 📸 Screenshots and Demo Videos
 1. Landing Page : Asks for Web3 (Metamask) wallet connection